roger-lem/NYC-election-districts/README.md

 # 2021-NYC-election-data

 Hello!
 This is a table of all the NYC Election Districts (read: precincts)!
-I sythesized it based on multiple data requests from the [NYC Board of Elections](https://vote.nyc/).
+I synthesized it based on multiple data requests from the [NYC Board of Elections](https://vote.nyc/).

 According the BoE, it's current for the June 2021 primary.